jansmolders86/mediacenterjs/README.md

 -------------

 Once you specify the location of your movies, the movie browser can get all the information you might need including runtime, plot, genre, backdrop and movieposter (more to come).
-You can browse the movies via a poster carousel. (more views to come) Once a movie has been requested the data will be stored locally.
+You can browse the movies via a poster carousel. (more views to come) Once the information of a movie has been requested the data will be stored locally.
 This means that the building of the movielist index only takes a couple of miliseconds.
-After the only light loading time the system needs is when a movie is requested for the first time.
+After the only slight loading time the system has, is when a movie is requested for the first time because the data is being downloaded.
 When a playback is requested, the server transcodes the movie to the webm open standard so the html5 player can play the movie in the browser.

 What is a MCJS App?
 -------------